We are excited to share NAMI California’s Year 2 (2018-2019) Annual State of the Community Reports (ASOCR) on Diverse Communities & Families.

 efforts to engage diverse communities in advocacy efforts for structural change

 Read the summary of our report on diverse communities.

 To address the needs of family members and loved ones supporting individuals with mental illness, we need to:

-- advocate and promote availability of housing options
+advocate and promote the availability of housing options

 NAMI California truly appreciates the support, advocacy, and partnerships with NAMI affiliates, advisory committees, partnering organizations, and especially the community and family members whose voices were shared throughout the report.
 Many thanks also to the Mental Health Services Oversight and Accountability Commission (MHSOAC) through the Mental Health Serves Act (MHSA).